-Our new formalism establishes a new framework to study spatial evolutionary process in compact settings such as epithelial tissue structures, and allows for incorporation of more complex mechanisms, such as cell-cell interaction, cooperative behavior, environmental interactions and more complex forms of motility.
-Some of these are already at work and are the subject of future publications.
+Our new formalism establishes a framework to study spatial evolutionary processes in compact settings such as epithelial tissue structures, and allows for the incorporation of more complex mechanisms, such as cell-cell interactions, cooperative behavior, environmental interactions, and more complex forms of motility.
+Some of these extensions are already underway and are the subject of future publications.

 \FloatBarrier